FedDAG: Federated DAG Structure Learning: Structure identifiability

-\subsection{Structure identifiability}
+\section{Structure identifiability}

-Besides exploring effective causal discovery methods, identifiability conditions of causal model~\citep{spirtes2001causation} are also important.
+Besides exploring effective DAG structure learning methods, identifiability conditions of graph structure~\citep{spirtes2001causation} are also important.
 In general, unique identification of the ground truth DAG is impossible from purely observational data without some specific assumptions.
-However, accompanying some specific data generation assumptions, the causal graph can be identified \citep{peters2011identifiability,peters2014identifiability,zhang2009identifiability,shimizu2006linear,hoyer2008nonlinear}.
+However, accompanying some specific data generation assumptions, the graph can be identified \citep{peters2011identifiability,peters2014identifiability,zhang2009identifiability,shimizu2006linear,hoyer2008nonlinear}.
 We first give the definition of identifiability in the decentralized setting. \begin{definition} Consider a decentralized distribution set $P^\mathcal{C}(X)$ satisfying Assumption \ref{ass:sameDAG}.
 Then, $\mathcal{G}$ is said to be identifiable if $P^\mathcal{C}(X)$ cannot be induced from any other DAG. \end{definition}

+\begin{condition} {\rm (Minimality condition)} Given the joint distribution $P(X)$, $P(X)$ is Markovian to a DAG $\mathcal{G}$ but not Markovian to any sub-graph of $\mathcal{G}$. \end{condition}